How to know your Dosha in Ayurveda- Dr. Mini Nair

 Causes of PCOD

-PCOD is also found to be associated with insulin resistance problem.
+PCOD is also found to be associated with the insulin resistance problem.
 This refers to an impaired ability to utilize the secreted insulin.
 This abnormality is also found to be the cause of PCOD.

-The presence of small cysts in the ovaries does not conclude the presence of PCOD.
+The presence of small cysts in the ovaries does not indicate the presence of PCOD.
 And this symptom is not specific to PCOD.
 Women who do not have PCOD may also have ovarian cysts.
 Ayurhealing has the best ayurvedic doctor in Bangalore is giving effective treatment for PCOD.

 Check out the video – Dr. Mini Nair talks about the Role of Ayurveda in treating PCOD.